On the decidability of semigroup freeness: Number of generators

-\begin{lemma} Let $S$ be a semigroup, let $k$ be an integer greater than one, let $d$ be a positive integer, let $x$ be an element of $S$, and let $Y$ be a $(k - 1)$-element subset of $S$.
-The set $ \{ x \} \cup Y $ is a code of cardinality $k$ if and only if the set $\code_d(x, Y)$ is a code of cardinality $1 + (k - 1) d$. \end{lemma}
+\begin{lmm} Let $S$ be a semigroup, let $d$ be a positive integer, let $x$ be an element of $S$, and let $Y$ be a finite subset of $S$ such that $x \notin Y$.
+Let $k$ denote the cardinality of $Y$.
+The set $\{ x \} \cup Y$ is a code \textiff{} the following two conditions are met: the cardinality of $C_d(x, Y)$ equals $k d + 1$ and $C_d(x, Y)$ is a code. \end{lmm}